-Here are four important statistics to consider when strategizing social media for your business:
+Here are five important statistics to consider when strategizing social media for your business:

 - Facebook reports there are 1.37 billion daily active users on average.